-9.0 2022 CAPITAL PROJECTS
+9.0 2023 CAPITAL PROJECTS

-- Water System Upgrades consisted of the replacement of 116m of 100mm Asbestos Cement pipe with 150mm PVC water main along Murdoch Street between 7th Avenue North and 8th Avenue North.
-This upgrade was an "end of life replacement of an existing section of pipe. - New software and hardware were purchased by the Town to replace the existing SCADA system.
-The project will be ongoing through 2023 with information and graphics migration to the new PC terminals.
-A full revamp of the water system on the SCADA is anticipated. - Chlorination system upgrades were undertaken at the Crawford Hill Reservoir and Wells #2 and #3.
-The new chlorination systems will be programmed during the 2023 SCADA upgrade to allow for flow-paced chlorine dosage, ultimately allowing for better chlorine residual control.
+- Water System Upgrades consisted of the replacement of a 300mm flow meter at the Crawford Reservoir. - Completion of water main looping (340m) between 2nd Avenue NW and Devon Street to improve water quality and fire flow. - New software and hardware were purchased by the Town to replace the existing SCADA system.
+The project was on-going through 2023 with information and graphics migration to the new PC terminals.
+A full revamp of the water system on the SCADA is anticipated.